 The tomatoes are always the base, and you must use them in quantities four times as much as the other ingredients.
-If you are going to pair this dip with spicy food, use more jalapeños and seasoning.
+If you are going to pair this dip with spicy Mexican food, use more jalapeños and seasoning.
 It’s an excellent strategy to add a little at a time and taste after each addition, so you can achieve a spiciness level that matches your taste buds.

 You can chop the vegetables into smaller chunks or larger chunks, change the quantity of any ingredient, or add modern ingredients that don’t traditionally go in Pico de Gallo.

 Here are some contemporary Pico de Gallo ideas: